-Additionally, patients can experience persistent kidney dysfunction as well as newly diagnosed diabetes or worsened control of diabetes.
+Additionally, patients can experience persistent kidney dysfunction as well as newly diagnosed type 2 diabetes or worsened control of diabetes.

 The short answer is “likely, yes,” said Dr. Sanghavi, adding that “there were a significant number of patients who were initially asymptomatic … but then they subsequently developed symptoms, which are particular to COVID long haulers or long COVID.”